Neonatal hypoxic-ischaemic encephalopathy (HIE) is the result of a global hypoxic-ischaemic brain injury in a term neonate, usually after asphyxia.

 In term infants blood flow is ventriculofugal and changes are mainly like older children in watershed-border zones; namely parasagittal grey matter and subcortical white matter.
 Profound HIE in term babies results in thalami and basal ganglia as well as sensorimotor cortex (perirolandic region) injury.

-Sonography is sensitive for the detection of haemorrhage, periventricular leukomalacia (PVL), and hydrocephalus.
-Resistive index (RI) of the middle cerebral arteries, if correlated with gestational age, can add more information.
-Severe HIE results in loss of autoregulation and increased RI.
+Sonography is sensitive for the detection of haemorrhage, periventricular leukomalacia and hydrocephalus.
+Resistive index of the middle cerebral arteries, if correlated with gestational age, can add more information.
+Severe HIE results in loss of autoregulation and increased resistive index.

 CT is the least sensitive modality for evaluation of HIE because of poor parenchymal contrast resolution in the neonatal brain due to the high water content of the parenchyma and high protein content of the CSF.